 You must serve this notice to a tenant if the property is being foreclosed upon.
 Similar to the previous notices, the tenant doesn't have the option to 'fix' the violation to the written lease.

 If the tenant continues staying in the rental property after the 30 days are over from the beginning of the initial notice period, you can continue with the eviction process.
+If necessary, you may eventually file eviction lawsuit against the tenant.
+Though it may cause you stress when considering an eviction lawsuit, it can be in your best interest to do so.

 2. Complaint Filing and Service